xarvh/exalted-cypher-system/martial-arts/styles/righteous-devil.md

 *There is no sin beyond redemption in the fires stoked by the Righteous Devil.*

 A successful attack enhanced by the Caress of 1,000 Hells sets an enemy ablaze with the fires of judgment, engulfing him in a swirling vortex of cobalt and gold flames.
-Within this hellish pyre, disembodied voices recount his sins and misdeeds, and offer him a single choice—repent, or burn.
+Within this hellish pyre, disembodied voices recount his sins and misdeeds, and offer him a single choice: repent, or burn.

 If the enemy chooses to repent, the flames fade away, leaving him changed but unscathed.
 He forms a Defining Intimacy reflecting the nature of his atonement, chosen by that character’s player.